-What are gravity waves?
+What are gravitational waves?
 A gravitational field, which can be viewed as a distortion of local space, surrounds every massive object.
-Gravity waves can be viewed as spreading ripples in this space distortion which arise when a massive object is moved and its gravitational fields disturbed.
-Like light, gravity waves travel at the speed of light and obey the inverse- square law [intensity is proportional to 1/(distance)2].
-Gravity waves induce a kind of "kneading" distortion in the space through which they move, making local distances alternately larger and smaller.
+Gravitational waves can be viewed as spreading ripples in this space distortion which arise when a massive object is moved and its gravitational fields disturbed.
+Like light, gravitational waves travel at the speed of light and obey the inverse- square law [intensity is proportional to 1/(distance)2].
+Gravitational waves induce a kind of "kneading" distortion in the space through which they move, making local distances alternately larger and smaller.
 In one direction perpendicular to the wave's direction of travel space is stretched, while in the other direction space is compressed, with the stretch and compression exchanging places after half a period of the wave.
 The wave can be visualized a long sausage with its sides alternately pinched in side-to-side and top-to-bottom, with the pinches along the length of the sausage repeating with each wavelength and the entire sausage moving forward at the speed of light.

 Physicists at the California Institute of Technology (CalTech) and the Massachusetts Institute of Technology (MIT), with $356,000,000 in funding from the National Science Foundation, have joined forces to construct the Large Interferometer Gravitational Observatory or LIGO (pronounced LIE-go).
 LIGO consists of two widely separated detectors.
 The original plan was to construct one of these in California near CalTech and the other in Massachusetts near MIT.
 However, political and geological realities modified this plan, with the result that one detector is presently being constructed in a desert site near Hanford, Washington, and the other in Livingston Parish, Louisiana.
 Together they form a detection system with its elements separated by about 3000 kilometers (1900 miles), a distance considered optimum for geologic independence and good source position reconstruction.
 The target date for project completion and first operation is sometime in the year 2000.

 The detector at each LIGO site is an L-shaped multi-pass optical interferometer.
 Light from one or more strong 5 watt stabilized lasers (eventually to be replaced with 100 watt lasers) is split into two beams.
 These are reflected many times with multiple mirrors and passed many times through two horizontal 1 meter diameter vacuum pipes, each 4.0 kilometers (2.5 miles) long and held at a vacuum of 10-9 torr.
 The two arms are oriented so as to form a giant right angle "L" on the ground.
 The laser beams emerging after the multiple passes through the two pipes of the interferometer are recombined at a low-noise optical detector, where the light beams interfere so as to reinforce or cancel.
 The light signal changes with any microscopic change in either path length along the two detector arms.
-The arms of the detectors at the Washington and Louisiana sites will be pointed in the same two spatial directions, maximizing the probability of coincident detection of gravity waves at the two sites.
+The arms of the detectors at the Washington and Louisiana sites will be pointed in the same two spatial directions, maximizing the probability of coincident detection of gravitational waves at the two sites.
 The "price" of maximizing this sensitivity is that LIGO will have zero sensitivity to one of the two possible polarization states of the signal (the polarization for which the compression- expansion axes are at 45 degrees to the LIGO arms).

-LIGO is sensitive to any suitably polarized gravity wave arriving perpendicular to the plane of the detector, providing that the wave has a wavelength of more than about 16 km.
+LIGO is sensitive to any suitably polarized gravitational wave arriving perpendicular to the plane of the detector, providing that the wave has a wavelength of more than about 16 km.
 This insures that one 4 km arm spans less than 1/4 wavelength of the wave, implicitly requiring a wave frequency of less than about 18 kHz.
-Such gravity waves cause one arm of the detector to shrink slightly and the other arm to lengthen slightly, but only by about one part in 1023 or so.
+Such gravitational waves cause one arm of the detector to shrink slightly and the other arm to lengthen slightly, but only by about one part in 1023 or so.
 This tiny change in length will shift the phase of the coherent light waves arriving at the detector from the two arms and will shift the detected light intensity, for example, from perfect cancellation to partial reinforcement.
 At the ends of the LIGO arms, mirrors reflecting the laser beams are mounted on "test masses" carefully suspended within vibration-suppressing feedback systems, but there are limits to the effectiveness of such systems in permitting the observation of a signal over vibration background.
-If the signal frequency from gravity waves is too low, it cannot be detected because it is washed out by system noise due to background vibrations.
+If the signal frequency from gravitational waves is too low, it cannot be detected because it is washed out by system noise due to background vibrations.

-LIGO is sensitive to gravity waves only in the frequency range from about 5 Hz to about 20,000 Hz.
-Fortunately, this range includes the gravity wave frequencies expected from type II supernovas and from the merger of a pair of neutron stars.
+LIGO is sensitive to gravitational waves only in the frequency range from about 5 Hz to about 20,000 Hz.
+Fortunately, this range includes the gravitational wave frequencies expected from type II supernovas and from the merger of a pair of neutron stars.
 LIGO has essentially no sensitivity in the frequency range 10-4 Hz to 1 Hz, where strong signals are expected from black hole formation or from the merger of a black hole binary system.

-What will be discovered with this new array of gravity wave detectors coming on-line in the 21st century?
+What will be discovered with this new array of gravitational wave detectors coming on-line in the 21st century?
 That, of course, is impossible to say, but we can speculate.
 Like the new large neutrino detectors SNO (Canada) and Super- Kamiokande (Japan), LIGO should have sensitivity to supernova explosions in our galaxy, even when these cannot be observed optically.
 Correlating signals from LIGO with neutrino detectors should tell us more about the supernova process.
 Similarly, we expect fireworks in the optical, gamma ray, and perhaps neutrino domains when binary neutron stars merge.
 It will be very interesting to see if the unambiguous signal of neutron star merger detected by LIGO can be correlated with observations from other detectors.
-We will also learn if gravity waves accompany the mysterious gamma ray bursts, a cosmic phenomenon that still has no good explanation.
+We will also learn if gravitational waves accompany the mysterious gamma ray bursts, a cosmic phenomenon that still has no good explanation.
 [See my column in the October-1995 issue of Analog.]
 And of course, events near the center of our galaxy remain a deep mystery, recently heightened by the observation a giant fountain of antimatter positrons there.
-Such cataclysmic events may produce gravity waves, providing new information and insights.
+Such cataclysmic events may produce gravitational waves, providing new information and insights.

 But the main value of the project is that LIGO will allow us to look where none have looked before, giving good odds that we may see what none have seen before, and perhaps what no one even suspects.
-So be on the lookout for the new developments in gravity wave astrophysics in 2000 and beyond.
+So be on the lookout for the new developments in gravitational wave astrophysics in 2000 and beyond.

-J. S. Higginbotham, "LIGO installation opens window to the universe", R&D Magazine. v39, #9, 15-16 (Aug.
+J. S. Higginbotham, "LIGO installation opens window to the universe", R&D Magazine, v39, #9, 15-16 (Aug.
 1997).